MisterCoffey/MisterCoffey.github.io/_posts/2017-02-16-AmesHousingI.md

 ---
 layout: post
-title: 'Location, Location.
-Location' Matters, Sort Of...
+title: 'Location, Location ,Location' Matters, Sort Of
 ---

 'Location, Location, Location.'
 It's a real estate platitude.
 Some consider location the greatest influence on home prices.
 But is it true?